Muskan-H-Shaikh/Muskans-Html-Css-Js-Projects/README.md

 Each folder inside is a small build, challenge, or idea brought to life using the core web technologies.

 ---
+## 🚀✨ Project List
+1. 🧮 Calculator ->	A basic calculator that supports operations and keyboard input
+2. 🧩 Drag and Drop -> Built an interactive Drag and Drop interface..—no libraries, just logic.
+3. 🔊 Text-to-Speech Converter -> Developed a Text-to-Speech converter, turning written words into spoken voice in one click!
+4. Next Launch Loading….......................

 ## 🛠️ What's Inside